devtoolsguild/devtoolsguild.github.io/docs/background/categories.md

 # Project Categories

-The DevTools Guild comprises of a number of open-source, projects that are public goods for Ethereum.
+The Dev Tools Guild comprises of a number of open-source, projects that are public goods for Ethereum.
 These projects are free software in the [GNU parlance](https://www.gnu.org/philosophy/free-sw.en.html) that can be utilised by developers building on Ethereum, without the requirement of any third-party commercial products or services to use them to their full potential.

 They are public goods for developers on Ethereum in the truest sense of the word.